lint-staged/lint-staged/README.md

   If your task previously contained a `git add` step, please remove this.
   The automatic behaviour ensures there are less race-conditions, since trying to run multiple git operations at the same time usually results in an error.
-- From `v10.0.0` onwards _lint-staged_ uses git stashes to improve speed and provide backups while running.
+- From `v10.0.0` onwards, lint-staged uses git stashes to improve speed and provide backups while running.
-  Since git stashes require at least an initial commit, you shouldn't run _lint-staged_ in an empty repo.
+  Since git stashes require at least an initial commit, you shouldn't run lint-staged in an empty repo.
-- From `v10.0.0` onwards _lint-staged_ requires Node.js version 10.13.0 or later.
+- From `v10.0.0` onwards, lint-staged requires Node.js version 10.13.0 or later.
-- From `v10.0.0` onwards _lint-staged_ will abort the commit if linter tasks undo all staged changes.
-To allow creating empty commit, please use the `--allow-empty` option.
+- From `v10.0.0` onwards, lint-staged will abort the commit if linter tasks undo all staged changes.
+To allow creating an empty commit, please use the `--allow-empty` option.

 ## Command line flags